vuevskiN/SI_2023_lab2_196141/README.md

 Ima greshka vo kodot. grankite 3-4 i 4-7. nema mikogash da se izvrshat. bidejki pred niv ima throw uslov.
 5. Multiple Condition za: p, q, r

-p	q	r	result
-T	T	T	when p is T. result is T
-T	T	N
-T	N	T
-T	N	N
-N	T	T	when p is N, but q is T. result is T
+when p is T. result is T
-N	T	N
-N	N	T	when both p and q are N. result is r
+when p is N but q is T. result is T when both p and q are N. result is r
-N	N	N